 Climate change is now, more than ever, widely recognised as the greatest challenge facing our generation.
-With COP26 taking place in Glasgow, all eyes will be on how England and its neighbouring countries seek to rise to the challenge.

 County councils and unitary councils are a key part of some of the answers to the climate emergency in this country through their responsibility for infrastructure, economic growth, stewardship of the rural environment, roles in waste and recycling, and providing green spaces, county parks, and public places.
 They also have a role in encouraging people to change how their live for the better and to preserve the environment.
 But without a clearly defined role from government, much of their efforts are self-made.